adopted-ember-addons/ember-infinity/README.md

 2. **infinity-loader component**

 3. **Route Mixin** (deprecated and removed as of 1.1).
+If you still want to upgrade, but keep your Route mixins, install `1.0.1`.
 See old docs (here)[https://github.com/ember-infinity/ember-infinity/blob/2e0cb02e5845a97cad8783893cd7f4ddcf5dc5a7/README.md]

 ### Service Component Approach